-Here are seven simple ways to do that…
+Here are six simple ways to do that…

-1. Make things and put them into the world.
+1. Make (a lot of) things and put them into the world.

 Your work is your greatest marketing tool.